Skip to main content

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-Environmental science is the study of learning how the natural world works, how we interact with it, and how we can preserve it.
-If you want to solve real world environmental problems and promote a sustainable planet, the study of environmental science is for you.
+Environmental science is the study of how the natural world works, how we interact with it and how we can preserve it.
+If you want to solve real-world environmental problems and promote a sustainable planet, the study of environmental science may be for you.

-A true interdisciplinary major, a degree in environmental science includes the study of ecology, biology, chemistry and geology, according to Dr. Michele Goldsmith, professor of environmental and physical sciences for Southern New Hampshire University (SNHU).
-In addition to traditional coursework, an inquiry approach to learning is emphasized, as are experiential experiences and internships.
+A true interdisciplinary major, a degree in environmental science includes the study of ecology, biology, chemistry and geology, according to Dr. Michele Goldsmith, a professor of environmental and physical sciences at Southern New Hampshire University (SNHU) with a PhD in Biological Anthropology.

-This combination of scientific knowledge and hands-on training allows you to customize your career and work to inspire change on a local and global scale in the way that best suits their interests and abilities.
+In addition to traditional coursework, Goldsmith noted that an inquiry approach to learning is emphasized, as are experiential experiences and internships.
+This combination of scientific knowledge and hands-on training allows you to customize your career and work to inspire change on a local and global scale in the way that best suits your interests and abilities.

-Is Environmental Science a Good Degree?
+Is Environmental Science a Good Major?

-Just a few of the options available to people with a degree in environmental science include jobs monitoring fish, wildlife, and ecosystems, conducting economic analyses of natural resources or becoming a park ranger or game warden, according to Thrippleton-Hunter.
+Just a few of the options available to people with a degree in environmental science include jobs monitoring fish, wildlife and ecosystems, conducting economic analyses of natural resources or becoming a park ranger or game warden, according to Thrippleton-Hunter.

 “The field continues to grow, so career opportunities and options will only continue to expand,” she said.*